nazime1/Principles-of-Software/docs/patterns.md

 ### Builder

-The **Builder** pattern <span style="color:blue;">separates the construction of a complex object from its representation so that the same construction process can create different representations</span>.
+The **Builder** pattern <span style="color:#0091ff;">separates the construction of a complex object from its representation so that the same construction process can create different representations</span>.
 In this example, the abstract `SoupBuffetBuilder` defines the methods necessary to create a `SoupBuffet`.

 `BostonSoupBuffetBuilder` and the `HonoluluSoupBuffetBuilder` both extend the `SoupBuffetBuilder`.